shangdibaozi/KBEngineForUnity/kbe/src/lib/python/Doc/library/functions.rst

       class C:
           builtin_open = staticmethod(open)

-   For more information on static methods, consult the documentation on the standard type hierarchy in :ref:`types`.
+   For more information on static methods, see :ref:`types`.

 .. index::